alphagov/transformation-dashboard/_posts/2000-01-10-personalised-number-plates.markdown

 scope-of-exemplar: |
-    More than 18 million transactions per year relate to the ownership and status of vehicles (eg death of owner, purchase / destruction / export of car).
-A further 1.6m transactions related to personalised registration (eg buying the number plate, transferring it to another car, etc).
-The exemplar was scoped as all large vehicle transactions except those affected by abolishing the tax disc and those already highly digitised.
-Discovery revealed that easily digitisable activity falls into 3 domains – vehicle ownership / status, personalised registration and data sharing – all 3 depend on good vehicle records.
+    More than 18 million transactions per year relate to maintaining accurate records of vehicles, their keepers, and personalised registrations.
+These include disposal to trade, acquisition from trade, notification of change or death of a keeper, retention of a registration mark, and assigning a registration mark.
+The Vehicle Management and Personalised Registration exemplars will deliver fully digital services for these transactions, and improve the quality and accuracy of data for DVLA and its external stakeholders.

 anticipated-volume: